 For 17 years he was Corporate Director of Quality Assurance for International Specialty Products (ISP) with responsibility for their excipient, API, and medical device products.
 Since 1991, he has worked with the International Pharmaceutical Excipients Council (IPEC) developing guidelines for excipient GMP compliance and has represented IPEC at various conferences and at the Food & Drug Administration.

-J. Mark Wiggins , is a Director in Regulatory Policy and Compendial Affairs at Merck & Co., Inc., West Point, PA, U.S.A. (known as MSD outside the United States and Canada), with over 30 years’ experience in the pharmaceutical industry.
-His current responsibilities include preparing and submitting new and revised monographs to the pharmacopoeias for drug products, drug substances, and excipients, as well as reviewing and responding to proposed compendial changes published by pharmacopoeias around the world.
-Prior to his current position, Mr. Wiggins was responsible for testing and releasing excipients for use in formulation design, scale-up, and clinical supplies.
-He also has experience in the synthesis and characterization of active pharmaceutical ingredients for use in the treatment of HIV/AIDS, cancer, diabetes, hypercholesterolemia and depression.
+J. Mark Wiggins is Owner and Compendial Consultant with Global Pharmacopoeia Solutions LLC, which he formed after more than 30 years’ experience in the pharmaceutical industry.
+He was previously Director of Compendial Affairs at Merck & Co., Inc., (known as MSD outside the US and Canada), with more than 15 years’ experience submitting new and revised monographs to pharmacopoeias, as well as reviewing and responding to proposed compendial changes from around the world.
+Mr. Wiggins also has experience in the testing and release of excipients for use in formulation design, scale-up, and clinical supplies in support of new product research and development, and in the synthesis and characterization of active pharmaceutical ingredients for use in the treatment of HIV/AIDS, cancer, diabetes, hypercholesterolemia, and depression.